When Should I Replace My Old Plumbing?

-Failing pipes and plumbing are not only inconvenient, but if unaddressed, they can lead to significant and costly property damage.
+Failing pipes and plumbing are not only inconvenient, but if unaddressed, they can lead to significant and costly property damage such as severe water damage.
 Knowing the expected lifespan of your plumbing and understanding the signs of plumbing failure can help local homeowners know when it’s time to replace household plumbing.

 The pipes and plumbing snaking throughout your home won’t last forever, but with regular care and maintenance, most pipe materials can perform for several decades before showing signs of wear and still need a replacement.
 Take a look throughout your home and determine which materials your pipes are crafted from — depending on the plumbing materials, any issues may indicate a simple repair need or show the pipes are nearing the end of their usable expectancy.

 The lifespan for the most common residential plumbing systems are:

 - Polyvinyl chloride: Indefinitely

 While most of these materials have long lifespans, it’s also important to consider pipe joints, fittings and other components connecting your plumbing and fixtures that may be faulty and causing leaks, clogs and other plumbing issues.

 What’s the Average Plumbing Life Cycle?

 Along with the materials used, the average plumbing system’s life cycle will depend on each individual part, including:

 - Water softeners: 20-year average life cycle